 Grant Thornton is Ireland's fastest growing professional services firm.
+With over 1,350 people in 7 offices across Ireland and 53,000 located in over 140 countries around the world, we bring you the local knowledge, national expertise and global presence to help you and your business succeed - wherever you're located.
 We deliver solutions to all business challenges.
 Clients choose us because the breadth of financial and business services they need is available, delivered innovatively and always to the highest standards.
 At Grant Thornton we are committed to long term relationships.
-We are different.
-We are Grant Thornton.

-The firm comprises over 1,000 people operating from offices in Dublin, Belfast, Cork, Galway, Kildare, Limerick and Longford.
+Grant Thornton operate from offices in Dublin, Belfast, Cork, Galway, Kildare, Limerick and Longford.